filipe1417/sdes-go/README.md

 # sdes-go
-Simplified DES implementation in GO language
+Implementation of simplified DES in the GO language

 ## Usage:
 ### Ecrypt: